 A quick trip up the Kuranda range, turn left, follow the signs and you’ll find yourself at Barron Falls lookout.
 A stop on the popular Kuranda Scenic Railway, this spot overlooks a Gorge that is a part of the oldest tropical rainforest on Earth, and millions of years in the making.
-At only 32km out of the Cairns CBD (and only 35km out of Mareeba for those looking for what is included in a 50 km radius around Mareeba) this is a great spot to visit whether dry or in flood.
+At only 32km out of the Cairns CBD (and only 35km out of Mareeba for those looking for what is included in a 50 km radius around Mareeba – suggested read: Cairns to Mareeba Road Trip) this is a great spot to visit whether dry or in flood.

 13. Kuranda Village

 And while you’re up at the top of the Kuranda Range (and only 26km out of the Cairns CBD) why not enjoy your day by wandering through the quaint but eclectic township of Kuranda Village?
-While the wildlife parks are closed at the moment, you can still wander through and support the local shops and markets that are open.
+Here you can wander through the wildlife parks, like the Australian Butterfly Sanctuary, or through the local shops and markets.
 If you want to stretch your legs further go for a walk along Barron River and see if you can spot any freshwater crocodiles.

 14. Cairns Botanic Gardens